Zackmartin238/DungeonsAndDragons-Character-Creator-and-PDF-Generator/README.md

 You'll be welcomed with a simple gui which will help you make your character.
 After finishing, it will give you the location of your character.

 For Python (AKA Mac/Linux users) you should just download the D and D Class Maker folder.
-<br>Then, after checking if you have all the dependencies installed <br>
-you should just be able to run the Python file.
+<br>Then, you should just be able to run the Python file!

 <a href="https://downgit.github.io/#/home?url=https://github.com/Zackmartin238/DungeonsAndDragons-Character-Creator-and-PDF-Generator/tree/main/EXE%20Production"> Windows Download Link</a>